Retreat on Core Competencies: Quantitative Reasoning and Assessment in Majors

 Kellogg West Conference Center

-This workshop is designed to support two institutional priorities: student learning within majors, and quantitative reasoning as a university-wide learning goal.
+This workshop is designed to support two institutional priorities: student learning within majors or professional programs , and quantitative reasoning as a university-wide learning goal.

 Assessment of outcomes in majors and professional fields can be challenging, particularly when conventional assessment methods do not seem to match the sophistication of faculty goals for graduates.
 And most institutions recognize that quantitative reasoning (QR) is an important learning goal, yet it is often elusive in terms of definition and practice.